 Impacts of BWCs on Use of Force: Directory of Outcomes

-Currently, directories for use of force are available below, though additional outcomes are forthcoming.
-If you have any questions, please contact Dr. Michael White (firstname.lastname@example.org), Dr. Janne Gaub (email@example.com), or the BWC TTA Team (firstname.lastname@example.org).
+The directory of studies examining officer perceptions of BWCs is available below.
+If you have any questions, please contact Dr. Michael White (email@example.com), Dr. Janne Gaub (firstname.lastname@example.org), or the BWC Training and Technical Assistance team (email@example.com).

-The Use of Force Directory provides information on 19 published studies or reports that examine the impact of BWCs on the prevalence of use of force.
+The Use of Force Directory provides information on 28 published studies or reports that examine the impact of BWCs on the prevalence of use of force.
+Four studies have been added to this updated directory.
 Two notable findings emerge:

-- Eleven of the 19 studies are randomized controlled trials (RCTs), displayed as Level 5 on the Maryland Scientific Methods Scale (MSMS).
-Only two studies are below Level 3.
+- Eighteen of the 28 studies are randomized controlled trials (RCTs), systematic reviews, or meta-analyses, displayed as Level 5 on the Maryland Scientific Methods Scale (MSMS).
 This finding highlights the robust methodological rigor of the rapidly growing body of research on BWCs.

-- Eleven of the 19 studies report substantial or statistically significant reductions in use of force, following deployment of BWCs.
+- Fourteen of the 28 studies report substantial or statistically significant reductions in use of force, following deployment of BWCs.

 Taken together, the current body of research suggests that police BWCs can lead to reductions in use of force by police.